arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 The series provides real-time data logging and advanced diagnostics with a run-time counter for preventive maintenance activities.
 It includes an integrated Modbus RS485 interface for easy data integration into larger systems.
 The series boasts active energy accuracy **Class B** according to **EN 50470-3 (MID)** and reactive energy accuracy **Class 2** according to **EN 62053-23**.

-For both series, measurements are available as 16-bit reads, with energy measurements as 32-bit values from two adjacent 16-bit registers.
-Note that all offsets are register offsets, not byte offsets, with Modbus addressing starting from 0.
+For both series, measurements are available as 16-bit reads, with energy measurements as 32-bit values from two adjacent 16-bit registers. **Note that all offsets are register offsets, not byte offsets, with Modbus addressing starting from 0**.

 ***For more details on the Modbus protocol, refer to the [__Arduino® & Modbus Protocol__](https://docs.arduino.cc/learn/communication/modbus/) tutorial and the [__ArduinoModbus__](https://github.com/arduino-libraries/ArduinoModbus) library.
 For practical implementation of Modbus RTU on Opta™, see the [__Getting Started with Modbus RTU on Opta™__](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu/) tutorial.***

 ## Hardware Setup Overview

-The electrical connections of the intended application design are shown in the diagram below:
+This application note is focused on using the 7M.24 energy meter.
+The electrical connections for the intended application design are shown in the diagram below:

 ![Electrical connections of the application with the 7M.24 Energy Meter](assets/electrical_connections.png)

-***To address the power demands and ensure reliable connections with the load, using cables that comply with appropriate electrical standards, such as ASTM B 258 standard, and can support up to __50 A__ of current is advisable. __Cables with a cross-sectional area ranging from 13.3 mm² to 21.2 mm², roughly equivalent to AWG 6-4, should be sufficient for 50 A of current.__***
+***To meet the power demands and ensure reliable connections with the load, using cables that comply with appropriate electrical standards, such as ASTM B 258 standard, and can support up to __50 A__ of current is advisable. __Cables with a cross-sectional area ranging from 13.3 mm² to 21.2 mm², roughly equivalent to AWG 6-4, should be sufficient for 50 A of current.__***

-The Opta™ system will access real-time consumption details from the 7M.24 energy meter using the Modbus RTU over the RS-485 interface.
+The Opta™ system will access real-time consumption details from the 7M.24 energy meter using Modbus RTU over the RS-485 interface.
 Power from the solar panels undergoes multiple processes before it reaches the energy meter.

 Household appliances can be managed using the Opta™ system's built-in relay functions.
 It is also worth noting that other power sources can replace the solar panels.